Mrs. Schade | Team Advisor

 Mr. Ray | Build Team Mentor

-Mr. Ray has been a FIRST Robotics mentor for 23 years.
-He First got involved when a friend asked for his help starting a team at a different school.
-He has worked with Team 870 for the past four years.
+Mr. Ray has been a FIRST Robotics mentor for 26 years.
+He first got involved when a friend asked for his help starting a team at a different school.
+He has worked with Team 870 for the past six years.
 He gets the greatest satisfaction when he sees the joy on a student’s face after they've worked hard on an aspect of the robot and it turns out to be successful.
 His most memorable experience was when a student insisted that his design prototype was best for that season’s robot.
 After the entire team failed to develop a successful design, they went with his and ended up making it to the Division Finals at the World Championship.
 Outside of robotics, Mr. Ray's favorite hobbies are woodworking and metalworking.

 Mr.Kryl | Build Team Mentor